uribench/software-engineering-handbook/Guides/Git/Getting Started with Git.md

 # Undoing local changes on a file after staging the file and after committing the new changes
 # Note: This actually is not removing the latest commit, it just does checkout of the revision
 # pointed by <HASH>, and commit it as the newest commit (becoming the HEAD).
 All the historical
 # revisions remain in Git.
-It is done so, in order to protect other developer that are depending on
+It is done so, in order to protect other developers that are depending
-# the revision that was "undone".
+# on the revision that was "undone".
 $ git revert <HASH>

 # Alternatively, same as above but without making the commit